codegram/hyperclient/README.md

 end
 ```

 By default, Hyperclient adds `application/json` as `Content-Type` and `Accept` headers.
-It will also sent requests as JSON and parse JSON responses.
+It will also send requests as JSON and parse JSON responses.

 ## HAL